thoughtbot/ruby-science/book/solutions/inject_dependencies.md

 ` app/models/survey.rb@4e66ca3:24

-`Question#summary_using` instantiates the requested summarizer with the requested options, and then asks the summarizer to summarize the question:
+`Question#summary_using` instantiates the requested summarizer with the requested options, then asks the summarizer to summarize the question:

 ` app/models/question.rb@4e66ca3:40,45